eclipse/jnosql-aphrodite/README.md

 The general concepts about the statements:

-* It ends with a break line `\n`
+* All instructions end with a break like `\n`
 * It is case sensitive
 * All keywords must be in lowercase
-* The goals are to look like SQL, however simpler
+* The goal is to look like SQL, however simpler
+* The scope of this API is to key-value, column and document type, once Apache Tinkerpop already have one to Graph.
 * Even with this query, a specific implementation may not support an operation, condition, so on.
-E.g: Column family may not support query with equals operator in a different column than the key itself.
+E.g: Column family may not support query with equals operator in a different field that is not the key field.
 * The goal of the API is not about forgotten the specific behavior that there is in a particular database.
 These features matter, that's why there's an extensible API.

 # Column and Document